neilramaswamy/structured-streaming/docs/guides/operations/lifecycle.md

 Calling `.start()` on your `DataStreamWriter` starts your query on your Spark cluster.
 You'll get back a `StreamingQuery`.
 Through a `StreamingQuery`, you can do several things:

-- You can manage its lifecycle:
+- You can control its lifecycle:

     - You can wait for it to terminate or throw an exception (which you can catch).
     - You can explicitly stop it.

 - You can read metadata about your query, such as its name, query plan, and various metrics.

-This guide focuses on managing the query lifecycle.
-In the following box, follow the link for the `StreamingQuery` API in your language of choice, See [metrics]() to read about metrics from `StreamingQueries`.
+This guide focuses on controlling the query lifecycle.
+In the following box, follow the link for the `StreamingQuery` API in your language of choice.
+See [metrics]() to read about metrics from `StreamingQueries`.

 ???+ abstract "API Reference"